-All health care businesses and providers are subject to a complex network of laws and rules.
+All healthcare businesses and providers are subject to a complex network of laws and rules.
 Failing to comply with any of these regulations can result in fines, loss of program eligibility, and even federal imprisonment.

-Exclusion screening process helps organizations and providers determine if any of their employees are included in exclusion lists.
+The exclusion screening process helps organizations and providers determine if any of their employees are included in exclusion lists.
 The Office of Inspector General (OIG) requires regular exclusion screening and follows strict guidelines to ensure that information regarding each individual or entity is accurate.
 Therefore, exclusion screening should be a high priority for every healthcare organization.

-However, with so many compliance issues for health care providers to keep track of, it is not surprising that mistakes in exclusion screening process are common.
+However, with so many compliance issues for health care providers to keep track of, it is not surprising that mistakes in the exclusion screening process are common.
 The OIG recognizes that mistakes happen, but the aim of an effective healthcare compliance program is to implement controls to reduce the possibility of errors and to make sure that if mistakes do happen, they are quickly identified and corrected.Find out what types of misconduct can trigger OIG exclusions, how to remain compliant and prevent enduring an OIG investigation.

 What to Do When an Employee Is Excluded

-Failure to screen an individual that happens to be excluded could result in thousands of dollars in monetary losses, suspended participation in federal programs like Medicare and Medicaid, placement under a Corporate Integrity Agreement or criminal fines.
+Failure to screen an individual that happens to be excluded could result in thousands of dollars in monetary losses, suspended participation in federal programs like Medicare and Medicaid, placement under a Corporate Integrity Agreement, or criminal fines.
 All of this can lead to the loss of trust and lasting damage to an organization’s reputation.
-This is why healthcare organizations have to be meticulous in achieving and creating healthcare compliance and to take all the necessary steps to avoid mistakes in exclusion screening process.
+This is why healthcare organizations have to be meticulous in achieving and creating healthcare compliance and to take all the necessary steps to avoid mistakes in the exclusion screening process.

 Employing an individual that is excluded puts a health organization at risk of facing serious consequences.
-One of the first things that healthcare providers need to do after finding a match is process the termination of the excluded person.
+One of the first things that healthcare providers need to do after finding a match is the process the termination of the excluded person.
 The longer that individual stays employed and the more resources they receive, the bigger the fine can be.
 So, once a match is confirmed, it is necessary to determine how much money or items have already been billed to federal healthcare programs because of the excluded individual.

 After gathering necessary information, healthcare providers need to issue a letter of disclosure to the OIG and also notify patients that were involved with the excluded person.
 Every healthcare organization and provider has the responsibility to ensure that resources allocated to providing healthcare are used responsibly.
-Proper exclusion screening process helps healthcare organizations avoid hefty penalties, but also keeps medical resources safe from fraud and abuse.Use this detailed guide to find out what steps to take in order to avoid mistakes in exclusion screening process and maintain effective healthcare compliance.
+The proper exclusion screening process helps healthcare organizations avoid hefty penalties, but also keeps medical resources safe from fraud and abuse.Use this detailed guide to find out what steps to take in order to avoid mistakes in exclusion screening process and maintain effective healthcare compliance.